YouHaveTrouble/minecraft-optimization/README.md

 * Any paid server JAR that claims async anything - 99.99% chance of being a scam.
 * Bukkit/CraftBukkit/Spigot - Extremely outdated in terms of performance compared to other server software you have access to.
 * Any plugin/software that enables/disables/reloads plugins on runtime.
 See [this section](#plugins-enablingdisabling-other-plugins) to understand why.
-* Many forks further downstream from Purpur will encounter instability and other issues.
+* Many forks further downstream from Pufferfish or Purpur will encounter instability and other issues.
 If you're seeking more performance gains, optimize your server or invest in a personal private fork.

 ## Map pregen
 Map pregeneration is one of the most important steps in improving a low-budget server.
 This helps out servers that are hosted on a shared CPU/single core node the most, since they can't fully utilize async chunk loading.
 You can use a plugin such as [Chunky](https://github.com/pop4959/Chunky) to pregenerate the world.
 Make sure to set up a world border so your players don't generate new chunks!
 Note that pregenning can sometimes take hours depending on the radius you set in the pregen plugin.
 Keep in mind that with Paper and above your tps will not be affected by chunk loading, but the speed of loading chunks can significantly slow down when your server's cpu is overloaded.